Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/cast-queries.md

 {% endcapture %}
 {% include curl.html req=req %}

-In the above example cast 221.46 to integer
+In the above example cast 2221.46 to integer, which later is internally converted to 2221.0.

+The following example will convert the integer 84535 to text:

 {% capture req %}